Purchasing Power in 2026

 Regional distribution of purchasing power

-The current evaluation, which shows purchasing power 2025 for the whole of Germany at Municipality shows the regional distribution of purchasing power.
+The current analysis, which presents purchasing power in 2026 for all of Germany at Municipality, shows the regional distribution of purchasing power (purchasing power at the municipal level: “Index DE = 100 » €31,620 per resident per year”).

 Purchasing power is particularly high in and around the major cities.
 The municipalities with the highest purchasing power extend in a crescent shape through the west of Germany, from Hamburg to Hanover and the Rhine region with Düsseldorf, the Rhine-Main area around Frankfurt, the Stuttgart region and the Munich area.